cleevao/ielts_vocabulary_support/privacy_policy.md

 # Privacy Policy — IELTS Vocab

-Last updated: 27.10.2025
+Last updated: 11.11.2025

-This Privacy Policy describes how IELTS Vocab handles information when you use the app.
-We focus on simplicity and privacy: the app saves your learning progress locally on your device and does not transmit that progress to our servers.
+This Privacy Policy explains what data the app handles and how.

 ## Summary
-- The app is designed for general audiences.
-- We do not collect or transmit personal information or your learning progress.
+- General audience app.
+- Most features work without sign-in.
+- If you sign in, we create a basic account and may sync your learning data to enable continuity.
-- Learning content is fetched from our backend (Supabase) without sending personal identifiers or progress.
+- Content is fetched via secure requests; personal identifiers are only used when needed for account features.
-- Ads are served by Google AdMob.
-AdMob may collect device-related information to deliver ads; we do not access those identifiers.
+- Ads are delivered by Google Mobile Ads.
+We do not directly access the device advertising identifier (IDFA) and do not track you across apps.

-- You can remove all locally saved data by uninstalling the app.
+## Data We Handle
+- Account info (email, username) — only if you choose to sign in.
+- Learning progress and saved content — stored on your device; optionally synced to your account when signed in.
+- Subscription status — used to determine access to premium features.

-## Local Device Storage (not collected)
+## Local Storage
-The app saves some information only on your device to function properly.
-This information is not transmitted to us and is under your control:
-- Learning progress markers (e.g., set/quiz status)
-- UI preferences (e.g., last selected level)
-- Removing the app deletes this local data.
+The app stores data on your device for functionality and offline use (e.g., progress markers, saved words, preferences).
+Removing the app or clearing app data deletes this local data.

-## Remote Requests (content only)
-The app retrieves learning content from our backend (Supabase) via secure HTTPS requests.
+## Cloud Sync (optional)
+If you sign in, we link your data to your account so you can restore it across devices.
+We store only the minimum necessary information to provide this functionality.
+We do not sell your personal data.

-## Advertising (Google AdMob)
+## Advertising
-We use Google Mobile Ads to show ads:
-- AdMob may collect device-related information (e.g., device type, ad interactions) to deliver and measure ads.
+We use Google Mobile Ads to show ads.
+Google may collect device-related information to deliver and measure ads.
+We do not link your account or learning data to advertising networks.
-- We do not request App Tracking Transparency (ATT) permission and do not track you across apps.
-- We do not access the advertising identifier (IDFA) or other device identifiers ourselves.

-You can manage ad personalization in your device settings (Limit Ad Tracking) and through Google’s privacy controls.
+- Consent/ATT: Where required, a consent dialog may appear.
+If you do not consent, ads are served non‑personalized.
+You can manage ad preferences in your device settings.
+- IDFA: We do not directly access IDFA in the app.

 ## Data Sharing
-- We do not collect,store and sell your data.
+We do not sell your data.
+We share information only with service providers that help deliver the app (e.g., cloud hosting, ad delivery) under appropriate agreements.
-- We do not collect,store, share progress or personal data with third parties.
-- Third parties involved: Supabase (content delivery) and Google AdMob (ad delivery).
-Supabase receives only non-personal content queries; AdMob handles its own ad-related data per Google’s policies.

 ## Retention and Deletion
+- Account and synced data are retained while your account exists.
-- Local device data persists on your device.
-Uninstalling the app removes it.
+- Local device data remains on your device; uninstalling the app removes it.
-- We do not retain copies of your progress or personal data on our servers.
+- To request deletion of your account data, contact: cleevao@gmail.com.
+- If you purchased a subscription through Apple, cancel it in the App Store.
+Account deletion does not cancel billing.

 ## Your Rights and Choices
-- Control local data: you can clear app data via system settings or uninstall the app.
+- Control local data via device settings or by uninstalling the app.
-- Manage ads: use device privacy settings and Google’s controls to limit ad personalization.
+- Manage ad preferences in device privacy settings and Google controls.
+- Contact us to delete your account data.

 ## Changes to This Policy
-We may update this policy to reflect app or legal changes.
-We will update the "Last updated" date above.
+We may update this policy as the app or laws change.
+The "Last updated" date reflects the latest version.

 ## Contact
 Questions?
 Contact us at: cleevao@gmail.com

 ## Legal Basis (EU/EEA)
-Where applicable under the GDPR:
-- Local device processing: necessary for performance of the app and your use of its features.
+- App functionality: necessary for performance of the app and your use of its features.
-- Ad delivery (AdMob): legitimate interests in supporting the free app experience; users can manage ad preferences via device and Google settings.
+- Ads: legitimate interests in supporting a free app experience; consent where required.